 Morimoto Asia is an exceptional restaurant at Disney Springs specializing in higher-end Asian cuisine.
-If you have visited Disney Springs within the past few years, you know there is a large variety of dining options.
+If you have visited Disney Springs within the past few years, you know the venue is home to many dining options.

 Those options include a few celebrity chef’s dining establishments.
 In this instance, Chef Masaharu Morimoto is the name behind Morimoto Asia.